shadybraden/loggifly/README.md

 4. **`global_keywords`**: Keywords that apply to _all_ monitored Containers.

+> [!IMPORTANT]
->❗️ For the program to function you need to configure:
+For the program to function you need to configure:
-> - at least one container
+>- at least one container
-> - at least one notification service (Ntfy or Apprise)
+>- at least one notification service (Ntfy or Apprise)
-> - at least one keyword (either set globally or per container)
+>- at least one keyword (either set globally or per container)
 >
 >  The rest is optional or has default values.